run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 --jupyter

 >  (Deprecated) Shortcut for running a jupyter notebook container.
 Uses a pre-created image and a default notebook configuration.
-Use the templates flag instead.
+Use the s flag instead.

 --large-shm